sanower786/HybridContrastiveTrollDetection/README.md

-# 🧠 Hybrid Contrastive Learning with Text-Derived Psycholinguistic Features for Robust Troll Detection
+# 🧠 Hybrid Contrastive–Classification for Detecting Troll-like Behavior

-📖 Overview
+📖 **Overview**

 This repository contains the official implementation of the research paper:

-**Hybrid Contrastive Classification with Text-Derived Psycholinguistic Features for Troll Detection**
-Author: Sanower Alam et al.
+**Hybrid Contrastive–Classification for Detecting Troll-like Behavior:
+Integrating Psycholinguistic Features with Calibration-Aware Learning**

+Online trolling presents a significant challenge for automated moderation systems, requiring models that are both accurate and reliable under ambiguous discourse.
-Online trolling undermines healthy online discourse and presents major challenges for automated content moderation.
-This work proposes a **Hybrid Contrastive–Classification Framework** that integrates contextual language embeddings with text-derived psycholinguistic and stylistic features, optimized through a dual-loss learning strategy.
+This work proposes a **hybrid contrastive–classification framework** that integrates contextual transformer embeddings with text-derived psycholinguistic and stylistic features.

-The framework is designed to improve both **classification performance** and **probability calibration**, without relying on user-level metadata or platform-specific signals.
+The framework employs a **dual-loss learning strategy** combining supervised contrastive learning and cross-entropy loss to improve both representation quality and classification reliability, while maintaining interpretability and computational efficiency.

 ---

+## 🔍 Key Contributions

+- Hybrid representation combining transformer embeddings with psycholinguistic features
+- Dual-loss optimization (Cross-Entropy + Supervised Contrastive Learning)
+- Calibration-aware evaluation using ECE and Brier Score
+- Competitive performance compared to traditional ML, transformer, and LLM baselines
+- Ablation analysis validating feature integration and loss design

+---

+## ⚠️ Dataset Note

+The dataset is derived from publicly available Reddit discussions and represents **flagged or troll-like behavior**.
+Labels may reflect subjective interpretations of online discourse and should be considered as approximations rather than absolute ground truth.

+All features are extracted strictly at the **comment level**, without using user-level metadata, temporal signals, or label-derived attributes.

+---

 ## 🔐 Information Leakage Prevention
-All auxiliary features used in this repository are extracted strictly at the **comment level**.
-No user-level metadata, temporal posting statistics, author histories, or label-derived attributes are used at any stage of training or evaluation.

-Dataset splits are created **prior to feature extraction**, ensuring that no information from validation or test samples leaks into training.
-This design guarantees that reported performance reflects genuine generalization rather than dataset artifacts.
+- Dataset splits are created **prior to feature extraction**
+- No information from validation or test sets is used during training
+- No user history, author metadata, or platform-specific features are included

+This ensures that reported results reflect genuine generalization performance.

 ---

 ## 📊 Key Results
-The proposed framework achieves:

 - **Accuracy:** 97.0%
 - **F1-Score:** 0.96
-- **ROC–AUC:** 0.99
+- **ROC–AUC:** ~0.99
 - **ECE (Expected Calibration Error):** 0.009
 - **Brier Score:** 0.027

-These results outperform multiple baselines, including Logistic Regression, SGD Classifier, BERT, DistilBERT, RoBERTa and The LLM baseline is evaluated independently to preserve the design focus on contrastive hybrid representations.
+These results demonstrate **strong and competitive performance** relative to traditional machine learning models, transformer-based approaches, and a state-of-the-art LLM embedding baseline.

 ---